 Sarah and I spent our early twenties adventuring around the world and catching lots of flights.

 To begin with, we were worried it would hinder exploration or our outdoor passions, but it’s actually done the complete opposite.
-We’ve become obsessed with human-powered adventures and quickly realised the real excitement is in the journey, rather than the destination.
+We’ve become obsessed with outdoor pursuits and human-powered adventures, and have realised the real excitement is in the journey, rather than the destination.
 That’s something you can easily forget with today’s simplistic flying culture.

 Over the next few years Sarah and I completed the gruelling UK Three Peaks Challenge by bike, and before COVID showed its face we were 1,000 miles into a UK to India cycling challenge.

 I’ve not flown for more than three years, but in that time I feel like I’ve discovered more than during the nearly two decades of flying previously.
 It really did change my life.

 My personal experience has taught me that we really don’t need to fly so much.
 In the UK we are blessed to be surrounded by awesome landscapes and opportunities that many of us overlook.
 Now is the time to embrace them because it’s our responsibility to look at our individual lifestyles and make choices which prioritise the environment.

 Stopping flying actually opened a world of possibilities and it’s a decision we’re proud to have made.

 Read more from Josh and Sarah at their website, Veggie Vagabonds.